tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: One-paragraph enumeration of types of objects (commits, blobs, trees) and how they reference each other.

+TODO: Example of `git log` to see all our commits.

 ### Summary
 So what did we learn?
 We learned that Git repositories contain files and commits; the general write-add-commit flow; that all Git objects are stored in